June 3, 2026

 identity of girlhood and femininity (female biology)—proving it is not a limited, restrictive category,* but a vast and powerful lineage of genius and possibility that deserves to be fiercely imagined, protected, and championed.

-This fellowship operates in tandem with the upcoming historical fiction novel, The Viennese Tale of English Music.
+This fellowship operates in tandem with my upcoming historical fiction novel, The Viennese Tale of English Music.
 Set in a reimagined 18th-century musical world, the novel examines how women were systematically barred from the architecture of composition—using the canvas of the past to critique the structural misogyny that persists today, reignited in our cultural imagination.

 We believe that to change the future, we must fund it.
 The Viennese Tale’ is full of colorful characters battling for musical glory, and if ever adapted for stage or screen, I want women to write all of the music they were (and, quite frankly, still are) forbidden to imagine.